EpsilonSolutions/netscaler-command-reference/docs/lb/lb-monitor/lb-monitor.md

 Name of the metric to be polled by the monitor.

 <b>metricThreshold</b>
 Threshold for the specified metric.
 A value of zero disables the metric (the metric will not be used in load calculations).
 Minimum value: 0

 <b>metricWeight</b>
 Weight to assign to the specified metric.
 A higher number specifies greater weight.
-Default value: 1 Minimum value: 1 Maximum value: 100
+Default value: 1
+Minimum value: 1
+Maximum value: 100

+<b>certkeyName</b>
+The name of the CertKey

+<b>CA</b>
+CA certificate.

+<b>crlCheck</b>
+The state of the CRL check parameter.
+(Mandatory/Optional) Possible values: Mandatory, Optional

+<b>ocspCheck</b>
+The state of the OCSP check parameter.
+(Mandatory/Optional) Possible values: Mandatory, Optional

 ##Example

 bind monitor http_mon http_svc	To bind a monitor to multiple services use the following command:	bind monitor http_mon http_svc[1-3]

 ##unbind lb monitor